info201b-au2022/project-mynahshetty11/docs/p01-proposal.md

 #1
 https://www.medicalnewstoday.com/articles/how-water-poverty-impacts-public-health-in-the-us

 This illustrates that even though the US is a 1st world country, water still goes untreated because of poverty and mismanagement.
+This situation is much worse in countries that are lacking in economy and power.

 #2

 https://www.brookings.edu/blog/africa-in-focus/2022/03/25/figure-of-the-week-access-to-water-sanitation-and-hygiene-wash-services-in-sub-saharan-africa/

+This source presents sources about Africa as a continent, comparing it to different places around the world.
+Overall, it concludes that the water facilities are below average.
+It targets a specific problem (Covid-19) which affected the water and hygiene quality of many countries in Africa.

 #3

 https://www.worldbank.org/en/topic/water/publication/wash-poverty-diagnostic

+This sources gives an overviews on how the world is trying to better water quality services.
+It focuses on regions that are in poverty.